chrvadala/react-svg-pan-zoom/README.md

 Your event handlers will be passed instances of `ViewerEvent`.
 It has some useful attributes (See below).
 If, for your purpose, you need original React event instance (`SyntheticEvent`), you can get it through `event.originalEvent`.

   - `SyntheticEvent originalEvent` - The original React event
+  - `object` - coordinate {x,y} of the event mapped to SVG coordinates
   - `number x` - x coordinate of the event mapped to SVG coordinates
   - `number y` - y coordinate of the event mapped to SVG coordinates
   - `number scaleFactor` - zoom level